Burberry, financials drag FTSE 100 lower

-June 28 (Reuters) - London's FTSE 100 edged lower on Monday, dragged down by losses in heavyweight financial and consumer discretionary stocks, while Burberry slipped to the bottom of the index after the resignation of its chief executive officer.
+(Reuters) -London’s FTSE 100 edged lower on Monday, dragged down by losses in heavyweight financial and consumer discretionary stocks, while Burberry slipped to the bottom of the index after the resignation of its chief executive officer.

-The blue-chip index (.FTSE) fell 0.3%, with Burberry (BRBY.L) tumbling 8.1% after the luxury group said its CEO Marco Gobbetti would step down from the role to take up another opportunity in his native Italy. read more .
+The blue-chip index fell 0.3%, with Burberry tumbling 8.1% after the luxury group said its CEO Marco Gobbetti would step down from the role to take up another opportunity in his native Italy..

-Wizz Air (WIZZ.L), Ryanair Holdings , British Airways-owner IAG (ICAG.L) and Easyjet (EZJ.L) slipped between 1.5% and 2.4% after a report said Germany would attempt to ban British travellers from the European Union regardless of whether or not they have had a COVID-19 vaccine. read more
+Wizz Air, Ryanair Holdings, British Airways-owner IAG and Easyjet slipped between 1.5% and 2.4% after a report said Germany would attempt to ban British travellers from the European Union regardless of whether or not they have had a COVID-19 vaccine.

 “Equity markets are in a state of ambivalence, they should find their footing as the week develops,” said Sebastien Galy, a senior macro strategist at Nordea Asset Management.